-1. The General Fund - The general fund is the District's primary operating fund.
-It accounts for all financial resources except those required to be accounted for in another fund.
+- 1. The General Fund The general fund is the District's primary operating fund.
+It accounts for all financial resources except those required to be accounted for in another fund. - Debt Service Fund The District accounts for resources accumulated and payments made for principal and interest on long-term general obligation debt of governmental funds in a debt service fund.